Graduate Diploma in Metallurgy

 As a graduate, you could obtain employment in the extractive metallurgy sector of mining and chemical companies or further your career within the minerals industry.

-You require a bachelor degree in an engineering or science discipline, excluding an Australian extractive metallurgy degree, or equivalent qualifications.
-Some industrial experience is preferred.
+- Recognised bachelor degree in an engineering or science discipline, excluding an Australian extractive metallurgy degree.

 The Graduate Diploma in Metallurgy is an intermediate award for the Master of Engineering Science (Metallurgy).
 Those with satisfactory grades in the graduate diploma can apply for progression to the master degree.